drchangliu/cs3200f22/README.md

 Students in EECS courses such as this one must adhere to the Russ College of Engineering and Technology [Honor Code](https://www.ohio.edu/engineering/academics/academic-integrity.cfm##code), and to the OU [Student Code of Conduct](http://www.ohio.edu/communitystandards/academic/students.cfm).
 If you haven't read these policies, do so now.

-## Students with Disabilities

-If you suspect you may need an accommodation based on the impact of a disability, please contact me privately to discuss your specific needs.
-If you're not yet registered as a student with a disability, contact the Office of Student Accessibility Services first.

 ## Student Outcomes vs. Course Learning Outcomes

 1. An ability to analyze a complex computing problem and to apply principles of computing and other relevant disciplines to identify solutions.
 Students will be able to: